Hierarchical subspace models for contingency tables: Hierarchical subspace models and their decompositions

 \subsection{Hierarchical models containing a log-affine model}

 In Theorem \ref{thm:acycle} we have shown the existence of the smallest decomposable model containing a log-affine model.
-Then a natural question is to ask whether there exists the smallest hierarchical model containing a log-affine model.
+Then a natural question is to ask whether there exists a smallest hierarchical model with respect to inclusion relation containing a log-affine model as an HSM.
 In general this does not hold and we here discuss properties of hierarchical models containing a log-affine model.

-As an example consider the model (\ref{eq:common-delta}).
-Although (\ref{eq:common-delta}) is a submodel of the conditional independence model $i\ci k \mid j$, (\ref{eq:common-delta}) is not an HSM of the conditional independence model.
-The difficulty lies in the fact that a hierarchical model containing $L$ may have a partial edge separator which is not a partial edge separator of $L$.
+As an example consider the model (\ref{eq:common-delta}) again.
+As seen in Example \ref{ex:HSM}, (\ref{eq:common-delta}) is a submodel of (\ref{eq:cond-indep}) but is not an HSM of (\ref{eq:cond-indep}).
+The difficulty lies in the fact that a hierarchical model containing $L$ may have a partial edge separator which is not an $L$-separator.